Australian Rugby Shield: Revival of the Competition

 During the coronavirus pandemic, Rugby Australia suffered severe economic hardship, nearing bankruptcy.
-These financial issues were quickly turned around by a new board and led to the reintroduction of the Australian Rugby Shield and Australia ‘A’ competitions for the 2022 season.
+These financial issues were quickly turned around by a new board and led to the reintroduction of the Australian Rugby Shield and Australia ‘A’ competitions from the 2022 season.

 Held in Adelaide, teams participated from ACT & Southern New South Wales, New South Wales Country, Outback Queensland, Queensland Country, Rugby Tasmania, Rugby Victoria & Rugby Western Australia.

 The ACT and Southern New South Wales Griffins were crowned champions defeating NSW Country 34–31 in the Grand Final at Brighton Oval, Adelaide.

 The 2022 Australian Rugby Shield also had a women's competition, with Victoria defeating all who stood before them.

 Following the conclusion of the 2022 edition, Rugby Australia came under scrutiny for not promoting the competition enough, resulting a lack of awareness in the rugby community it was taking place.
 Critics did praise the return of the competition as a whole, calling it a significant step in growing rugby union in regional areas.